khel-tan/haskell-sfms/README.md

 - [Project Roadmap](#roadmap)

 ## Features
-- Basic commands such as cd, ls, mkdir
+- Commands
-    - cd works on absolute and relative paths
+  - cd : Change directory
+  - search : Search for files/directories with a given name or a substring in its name
-- Basic search by name within the current directory
+  - ls : List contents of current directory
-- CRUD commands on files
+  - tree : Print a pretty tree of the directory structure with the current directory as the root
+  - mkdir : Create a new directory
-  - create
+  - create : Create a new file
+  - open : Open file
+  - close : Close file
-  - cat (read)
+  - cat : Print the contents of a file
-  - update
+  - update : Update an open file
-  - delete
+  - rename : Rename the currently focused directory/file
+  - print : Print the name and content of the currently open file
+  - rm : Remove the specified directory/file
+  - ? : Exposition about the available commands and their details

 ## Intended Features
 - Search by substrings in names or content